On the 13th December 2013, Senator the Hon Michaelia Cash gave a talk about the National Women’s Alliances.

-The National Aboriginal and Torres Strait Islander Women’s Alliance (NATSIWA) was established under the Australian government’s commitment to address gender equality and as such the NATSIWA was formed under the “Gender Equality for Women Program”.
-The main purpose of NATSIWA is to empower Aboriginal and Torres Strait Islander women to have a strong and effective voice in the domestic policy advocacy process.
+The National Aboriginal and Torres Strait Islander Women’s Alliance (NATSIWA) was established in 2009 to empower Aboriginal and Torres Strait Islander Women to have a strong and effective voice in the domestic and international policy advocacy process.

 “To protect the health, human rights and fundamental freedoms that are significant to Aboriginal and Torres Strait Islander Women through cultural preservation, health education and coalition building.”

 NATSIWA’s Vision will be achieved through our Guiding Principles that will remain cognizant of the needs, heath, wellbeing and development, and aspirations of Aboriginal and Torres Strait Islander Women.